kencormican/milestoneProjectFour/README.md

 # Skeleton

 ## Navigation
--   Having reviewed several online ski shops it appears to be convention to allow the end user to filter based on gender and age as well as product type.
+-   Having reviewed several online ski shops it appears to be the convention to allow the end user to filter based on gender and age as well as product type.
 Snow/Skiwear is categorised not only by product type but whether it's targeting Men, Women or Children.
 There are several approaches to achieving this on the production sites, however, I've decided to use a three layer tabbed nav menu on desktop views and a two layer collapsible sidenav menu on mobile/tablet views.
 In maintaining this convention, it is hoped that it will make the site more intuitive for end users.
 - In addition to the above I've also used an collapsible search box on mobile/tabled view and a fixed top nav search on desktop views.